westonbattles/sms-giveaway-botting/README.md

 You then want to click `New...` under user variables or system variables (depending on if you want these variables to be accessible by ever user on your computer or just by you)

-You then want to carefully type in the variable name slot `TWILIO_ACCOUNT_SID`, and then copy and paste your account sid from earlier into the variable key
+Then, carefully type in the variable name slot: `TWILIO_ACCOUNT_SID`

+Next, copy & paste your account sid from earlier into the variable key like so:

 <img src="https://user-images.githubusercontent.com/50222899/128275175-0142193d-aa4d-4ee1-9ce9-83b8d081b869.JPG">

-Next, hit `OK`, and then do the same thing but this time name the new variable `TWILIO_AUTH_TOKEN`, and paste your auth token into the key slot
+Hit `OK`, and then do the same thing but this time name the new variable: `TWILIO_AUTH_TOKEN`

-Lastly, hit `OK` again, and you're good to go
+paste your auth token into the key slot and hit `OK` again

+### Installing the requried libs

 ## About Flask